kderer/round-robin-api/README.md

 Run **`./start_instance.sh`** if you are on Linux.
 You may need to execute **`chmod u+x start_instance.sh`** first to give permission to run the file.
 - Enter the port number to run the application (assuming you enter 8081, 8082, ...).
 - If JAVA_HOME is not set in the environment variables, you will be asked to enter a JDK path.
 It should be Java version 17.
-- To start more than one instances repeat the same steps.
+- To start more than one instances, repeat the same steps.

 ## Run Round Robin API Application
 - Run **`start_app.bat`** file under round-robin-api-app folder.<br>